 Fine print section: If any of the Internet links do not open for you, please let us know and we will send you what you need.
 The MRL Library News e-mail is sent about once a month or when important library news or events occur.
 If you have co-workers who would like to subscribe, please e-mail email@example.com .
-If for any reason you would like to unsubscribe, please send an e-mail to firstname.lastname@example.org.
-Recent issues of this newsletter will be on the web at http://www.dshs.texas.gov/library/news.shtm .
+If for any reason you would like to unsubscribe, please send an e-mail to firstname.lastname@example.org with unsubscribe in the subject line.
+Recent issues of this newsletter are on the web at http://www.dshs.texas.gov/library/news.shtm .
 Thank you!

 Return to top